bdharva/google_timeline_maps/README.md

 ### Known "Papercuts"

+*	Lack of proper data validation on form inputs; lack of error handling for errors that this can introduce
-*	Can't show/hide guides while plotting data; have to un-plot, hide, and re-plot to export clean graphic without guides on it
+*	Can't show/hide guides while plotting data; have to un-plot, hide guides, and re-plot to export clean graphic
 *	New views are created in a bullshit random order

 ### Planned Features/Improvements